jdegand/ada-school-csv-reader-java/README.md

 ## Thoughts

 - The maven archetypes are outdated when you create new projects in VS Code.
 Nothing has really changed in years.
-- I always use double so I was surprised to see float in the starter code.
+- I always use `double` so I was surprised to see `float` in the starter code.
 - Double can be overkill and maybe I should use float more often.
-- Scanner is slower than BufferedReader.
+- `Scanner` is slower than `BufferedReader`.
-- I looked into various csv libraries.
-Deephaven CSV seems like an interesting new library.
-Super CSV seems to be slightly outdated.
+- I looked into various CSV libraries.
+[Deephaven CSV](https://github.com/deephaven/deephaven-csv) seems like an interesting new library.
+[Super CSV](https://github.com/super-csv/super-csv) is outdated.
-- I thought about using different branches or different classes but I decided just to comment out different approaches for right now.
+- I thought about using different branches or different classes, but I decided just to comment out the different approaches.
 - When you uncomment any section, you will need to add the imports.
-- You need to add an empty constructor to POJO class for opencsv to parse your csv file.
-Otherwise, you will get a csv bean introspection exception.
+- You need to add an empty constructor to the POJO class for `opencsv` to parse your CSV file.
+Otherwise, you will get a CSV bean introspection exception.

 ## Continued Development

-- Different classes or branches for different approaches
+- Different classes or branches for the different approaches

 ## Useful Resources